 I completed a DPhil at the University of Oxford in 2013.
 Before arriving at Newcastle I was assistant editor at New Left Review.

-The main focus of my current research is the Newcastle modernist poet Basil Bunting.
-I am preparing a first edition of Bunting's letters for OUP, and writing a monograph on Bunting and Anglo-American modernism.
+The main focus of my current research is post-war Anglo-American modernist poetry, in particular the Newcastle poet Basil Bunting.
+I am preparing a first edition of Bunting's letters for OUP, and writing a monograph on Bunting and late modernism.